-Hours after the attack, ISIS issued a statement saying it had been responsible for the attack and on October 2 called Paddock a “soldier of the caliphate.”
-This is not the first time ISIS has turned its attention on Las Vegas.
+Hours after the attack, ISIS issued a statement saying it had been responsible for the attack and, on October 2, called Paddock a “soldier of the caliphate.”
+This is not the first time ISIS has turned its attention to Las Vegas.
 After the attack on a nightclub in Orlando, Florida, ISIS released a video saying that other cities should be targeted, according to a news report in Las Vegas in June 2016.
-Images show what is believed to be a Bellagio pedestrian walkway in Las Vegas among landmarks in other cities, such as the San Francisco’s Golden Gate Bridge.
+Images show what is believed to be a Bellagio pedestrian walkway in Las Vegas among landmarks in other cities, such as San Francisco’s Golden Gate Bridge.

 Route 91 Harvest Festival

 The safety of concertgoers is an obligation of those promoting the concert and the owner of the location where the concert is held.
-The promoter is charged with hiring security that to the best of his or her knowledge can guard against harm to the concert’s patrons.
-In the event that those attending the concert are injured due to negligent security on any level, a claim can be filed against the venue owner, the artist, depending on the situation, and/or the company that owns the concert grounds.
-If a third party causes harm that was not foreseeable by the owners or the artist, the third party becomes liable for the damages.
+The promoter is charged with hiring security that, to the best of his or her knowledge, can guard against harm to the concert’s patrons.
+If those attending the concert are injured due to negligent security on any level, a claim can be filed against the venue owner, the artist, depending on the situation, and/or the company that owns the concert grounds.
+If a third party causes harm not foreseeable by the owners or the artist, the third party becomes liable for the damages.

 Hotel Security Questions

-Las Vegas welcomes 42.9 million visitors a year with 6.3 million attending conventions, averaging about 820,000 visitors per week.
-Despite this sort of traffic, hotels have the obligation of keeping guests safe.
-Generally, that involves slip and fall accidents or dangerous staircases on the premises due to negligence as well as food poisoning and assaults inside the hotel or in areas under the control of the hotel.
-The shooting in Vegas as well as 2008’s Mumbai terrorist attack at a hotel there raises security issues to another level.
+Las Vegas welcomes 42.9 million visitors annually, with 6.3 million attending conventions, averaging about 820,000 weekly visitors.
+Despite this traffic, hotels are obligated to keep guests safe.
+Generally, that involves slip and fall accidents or dangerous staircases on the premises due to negligence, as well as food poisoning and assaults inside the hotel or in areas under the control of the hotel.
+The shooting in Vegas, as well as 2008’s Mumbai terrorist attack at a hotel there, raises security issues to another level.
 In India as well as Israel, vehicle and baggage checks are common.

 Benefits of Being a High-Roller

 High-rollers are professional gamblers or those who spend large sums of money and are granted privileges by the casinos.
 Paddock was considered a high-roller and was known to spend large amounts of money gambling.
 The perks of a high-roller are much more than free drinks while at the tables.
-They frequently get free show tickets, meals and even comped or free rooms.
+They frequently get free show tickets, meals, and even comped or free rooms.
 Could security be less stringent for high-rollers?
-Afterall, high-rollers are familiar to the casino, and perhaps suspicions are not raised as they might be with unfamiliar guests.
+After all, high-rollers are familiar with the casino, and perhaps suspicions are not raised as they might be with unfamiliar guests.
 According to CBS, Paddock had requested that particular suite at Mandalay Bay, and the suite was provided free of charge.

 Open Carry Gun Laws